Renew your Vehicles, obtain a Seller's Permit, or do a Report of Sale On-Line.

 - • Online renewal is available from 90 days prior to your registration expiration date and up to 30 days after the expiration date.
 If applying later than 10 days before the expiration date, you may not receive the new registration before your plates expire.
 If you apply after your plates are expired, allow up to 10 days for receipt of the decals.
 Note: Driving your vehicle with expired registration subjects you to law enforcement action.

 - No refunds will be issued for vehicles registered on-line.

-- Payment Information - Electronic check (using your checking or savings account), credit cards (only MasterCard or Discover) or ATM/debit cards supported by Pulse, Star, NYCE & Accel are acceptable forms of payments.
+- Payment Information - Electronic check (using your checking or savings account), or credit/debit cards (only MasterCard, Discover or Visa) are acceptable forms of payment.

 To print the receipt, please be sure to "Turn Off Pop-up Blockers"